SU-SWS/stanford_sites_helper/README.txt

 * Provides a block with "first steps" for users when they first create a site
 * Provides a block with a link to the HelpSU request form for the Stanford Sites service
 * Modifies the "no results found" search help text to fit within the Stanford environment
+* Provides a default Backup and Migrate backup profile

 For a full description of the module, visit the project page: https://github.com/SU-SWS/stanford_sites_helper